Skip to content

 Alkoholfrei vs. ohne Alkohol

-Alcohol-free does not mean without alcohol
+Alcohol-free does not necessarily mean without alcohol.

-Alcohol-free does not mean that a drink is 100% free of alcohol.
-What, there's a difference?"
-Yes, there is!
+Alcohol-free does not necessarily mean that a drink is 100% free of alcohol."What, there's a difference?"
+Yes, it exists!
 The two terms alcohol-free and without alcohol are not synonyms in German food law.

-This is how the terms alcohol-free and without alcohol differ
+The terms alcohol-free and without alcohol differ.

 Why is that?

 The reason lies in the processes used to produce food.
 Due to natural fermentation processes, some foods contain small amounts of alcohol, such as apple and grape juice, kefir, kombucha, but also ripe bananas or sourdough bread.
-For example, grape juice can contain up to 1% alcohol and a very ripe banana can develop up to 0.6% alcohol through fermentation.
-Only when the alcohol content is 1.2% or higher does this have to be clearly labelled on food.
+Thus, z.BUp to 1% alcohol is permitted in grape juice, and a very ripe banana can develop up to 0.6% alcohol through fermentation.
+Only products with an alcohol content of 1.2% or higher must be clearly labeled as having alcohol content.

-0.0 Products may also contain alcohol
+0.0 products may also contain alcohol

 What about non-alcoholic alternatives to spirits like Laori?